- About JCC Menu

 Students planning to enter JCC’s Zoo Technology program should have developed strong written and analytical skills.
 High school preparation should include three or more years of math and English.
 Some students may require skill building before entering the program.

-Students graduating from the Zoo Technology program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Zoo Technology program with an A.A.S. degree will:

 - Obtain a broad understanding of animal care theory, including animal husbandry, exhibitry, terminology, behavior, training, genetics, reproduction, nutrition, conservation, and research;